ROCm/hipfort/docs/install/install.rst

 Prerequisites
 ===============

+hipFORT requires a Fortran compiler that supports at least the Fortran 2003 standard.
-hipFORT requires GFortran version 7.5.0 or newer.
+GFortran version 7.5.0 or newer is the primary tested compiler (see the `GFortran website
-For more information, see the `GFortran website. <https://fortran-lang.org/learn/os_setup/install_gfortran/>`_
+<https://fortran-lang.org/learn/os_setup/install_gfortran/>`_), and AMD ``amdflang`` (LLVM Flang) is
+also supported.
+Other standard-conforming compilers such as NVIDIA ``nvfortran``, Intel ``ifx``/``ifort``, and the Cray Fortran compiler (for example on LUMI) are not officially supported, but hipFORT should build with them too.
+Please open an issue at https://github.com/ROCm/hipfort/issues if you run into problems.

 .. _build-test-hipfort-from-source: